-Your iPhone 11 has a beautiful design, and it deserves the best iPhone case.
-It comes in a wonderful variety of colors, and you're going to want to keep it looking good.
-Whether you prefer a clear case to show off your phone's true color, love leather luxury, or need a heavy-duty case for your iPhone 11 to protect it in the field, these are some of the best iPhone 11 cases you can buy.
+The iPhone 11 is getting up there in age, but boy does it have a beautiful design.
+It comes in a wonderful variety of colors, and you're going to want to keep it going strong.
+Whether you prefer a clear case to show off your phone's true color, love leather luxury, or need a heavy-duty case to protect it in the field, these are some of the best iPhone 11 cases you can buy.

 For some people, there's just no substitute for the case created by Apple's design team.
-Guaranteed to hug the iPhone 11's every curve, it's a beauty.
+It's guaranteed to hug the iPhone 11's every curve; it's a beauty.
 Not to mention, it's the only iPhone case with the Apple logo on the back.

 Speck cases are protective and have flexible corners to make them easy to put on and remove the case.
 This transparent case shows off your gorgeous new iPhone 11's color.

 Marble is in, and this ultra-slim TPU GVIEWIN case is right on-trend.
 When I reviewed it, it easily became one of my favorite thin cases, but keep in mind that it's more for scratch protection than heavy drops.